SynthstromAudible/DelugeFirmware/docs/menus/envelope/attack.md

-Attack of the selected envelope.
+Attack time of the selected envelope.

 0 represents the minimum attack time, 50 represents the maximum.
 The minimum attack is very aggressive and fairly likely to generate clicks, increasing to